Introduction / History

 The ancestors of the Moroccan Arabs originated in the Arabian Desert.
 From there, they gradually migrated into northern Africa.
 Over the centuries, the Arabs have become somewhat intermingled with the Berbers, and this has influenced their way of life.
 Nevertheless, the two groups have remained distinct.

 Socially, there are two contrasting groups of Moroccan Arabs: those living in the cities and those in the rural areas.
-Most of the city-dwellers descended from the Moors; whereas, the rural-dwellers are considered "Arabized Berbers."
-Among the rural Arab, several classes have formed, which include nobles (alleged descendants of Mohammed), large landowners, peasants, and tenant farmers.
-The Moroccan Arab live mainly in the north and west portions of Morocco.
+Among the rural Arabs, several classes have formed, which include nobles (alleged descendants of Mohammed), large landowners, peasants, and tenant farmers.
+Moroccan Arabs live mainly in the north and west portions of Morocco.
 However, they prefer living in the more fertile regions near the Mediterranean Sea.
-The Moroccan Arab make up less than half of the country's population.
-Their language is called Maghribi.
+Moroccan Arabs make up less than half of the country's population.

-Most Moroccan Arab are rural peasants.
+Most Moroccan Arabs are rural peasants.
 Therefore, farming has become their way of life.
-Because the Arab are fond of grains, they produce and consume large amounts of barley, wheat, and cereals.
+Because the Arabs are fond of grains, they produce and consume large amounts of barley, wheat, and cereals.
 In areas where water is plentiful, they grow other staples such as tomatoes, potatoes, beans, and peas.
-An abundance of grapes, olives, oranges, peaches, and pears are also grown.
+They also grow grapes, olives, oranges, peaches, and pears.

 Most of the rural peasants raise chickens, goats, and sheep.
 This supplemental food source provides milk, eggs, butter, and meat.
 Although they do very little hunting and fishing, trade with other tribes has flourished.